praggnyaKanungo/Personal_Website/README.md

 ## Acknowledgements

-I would like to give a special thank you to my peer, Geethan Sundaram, who had mentioned in a conversation that making a personal website that resembles a terminal would be very cool.
+I would like to give a special thank you to my peer, Geethan Sundaram (gthsun), who had mentioned in a conversation that making a personal website that resembles a terminal would be very cool.
 It was an idea that really stuck with me, and with his encouragements to actually try it out, I ended up pursuing it.
 Thanks, Geethan!

 ---